franciscoxavier04/pm-BIM/docs/user-guide/work-packages/work-package-relations-hierarchies/README.md

 > [!TIP]
 > The selected relation status will be automatically displayed in the work package that you enter.
 For example if you select "Blocks" in the current work package A and specify work package B, work package B will automatically show that it is "Blocked by" A.

+After adding related work packages, they are listed in the Relations tab.
+Related work packages are grouped by the type of relation into corresponding sections.
+The order of the sections matches the order of relation types in the drop-down menu of the +Relation button (i.e., relates to, predecessors, successors, etc.).
+The Children section is listed last.
+Within each section, the related work packages are ordered chronologically, based on when the relations were added.

 ### Moving related work packages